 The activities of investment firms are governed at EU-level by the Markets in Financial Instruments Directive.
-In addition, EU investment firms are also subject to distinct rules on how they should account for their risks.
-These prudential rules aim to ensure that investment firms have sufficient resources to cover potential losses from their activities.
+In addition, EU investment firms are also subject to prudential rules that aim to ensure that investment firms have sufficient resources to cover potential losses from their activities.
 This reduces the risk of their failure of those firms and hence the risk of undue economic harm to their customers or disruption in markets they operate in.

-The prudential rules for investment firms are part of the wider EU prudential framework which mainly applies to banks.
-Currently, the requirements are set out in Directive 2013/36/EU and Regulation (EU) No 575/2013 on capital requirements for banks and investment firms (also known as the Capital Requirements Regulation (CRR) and Capital Requirements Directive (CRD), respectively.
+Until 25 June 2021, the prudential rules for investment firms were part of the wider EU prudential framework which applies to banks, as set out in Regulation (EU) No 575/2013 and Directive 2013/36/EU, also known as the Capital Requirements Regulation (CRR) and Capital Requirements Directive (CRD), respectively.